milvus-io/milvus-docs/site/en/reference/index.md

   - For 128-dimensional floating-point embeddings, the storage they take up is 128 * the size of float = 512 bytes.
 And the [distance metrics](metric.md) used for float-point embeddings are Euclidean distance (L2) and Inner product.

-  - These types of indexes include FLAT, IVF_FLAT, IVF_PQ, IVF_SQ8, ANNOY, and HNSW.
+  - These types of indexes include FLAT, IVF_FLAT, IVF_PQ, IVF_SQ8, and HNSW.

 - Indexes for binary embeddings